 In addition to the assets related to the graphene processing technology and associated know-how sold to Black Swan Graphene, Thomas Swan will also contribute its exclusive production and commercialization expertise while providing access to subject matter expertise, such as access to personnel and technical support, and deliverables from its operation in Northern England pursuant to a Services Agreement entered into between Black Swan Graphene and Thomas Swan.
-Black Swan Graphene aims to establish a large-scale commercial production facility in Québec, Canada, in order to leverage the province's competitive and green hydroelectricity, as well as the proximity of Mason Graphite's planned production sites.
+Black Swan Graphene aims to establish a largescale commercial production facility in Québec, Canada, in order to leverage the province's competitive and green hydroelectricity, as well as the proximity of Mason Graphite's planned production sites.
 These factors are key and will accelerate the production and commercialization of the graphene developed by Thomas Swan by integrating the supply chain and lowering production costs.

-Management's discussion and analysis For the years ended September 30, 2021, and 2020 (Expressed in Canadian dollars)
+MASON GRAPHITE INC. Management's discussion and analysis For the three and six-months periods ended December 31, 2021 and 2020 (Expressed in Canadian dollars)